mailcow/mailcow-dockerized/.github/ISSUE_TEMPLATE/Feature_request.md

 ## Summary

 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+For example: I'm always frustrated when [...]

 ## Motivation